 - Ground Transfers Kathmandu – Pokhara – Kathmandu Tourist Bus

-- Accommodation during Trek ; local lodges 11 nights (Full board meals with twin-share rooms ,beds with comfortable foam mattress and pillows)
+- Accommodation during Trek ; local lodges 11 nights (With twin-share rooms ,beds with comfortable foam mattress and pillows)

 - English speaking experienced Sherpa guide (Govt.
 Trained/License Holder).